refgenie/refgenie/docs/jupyter_docs/refgenconf_usage.md

 jupyter:True
-#  How to `refgenconf ` to manage Refgenie assets in a pipeline
+#  How to use `refgenconf ` to manage Refgenie assets in a pipeline

-Below we present an example use of `refgenconf` package that is installed automatically with `refgenie` (or separately installable with `pip install refgenconf`).
+Below we present an example use of `refgenconf` package.
+It is installed automatically with `refgenie` (or separately installable with `pip install refgenconf`).
 All the asset fetching functionality is impelmented in `refgenconf` package, so pipelines that just use Python API do not need to depend on `refgenie`.

 ## Goal
 The goal of the code below is to **get a path to the refgenie-managed fasta file for a user-specified genome**.